-123 The Cooperative Institute for Meteorological Satellite Studies (CIMSS) produced hourly 124 AMVs from images of the operational Japanese Multi-functional Transport Satellite 1R 125 (MTSAT-1R) in four channels: (1) infra-red (IR) observations at 10.8 μ m; (2) visible (VIS) 126 observations at 0.73 μm for daytime low clouds; (3) shortwave infra-red (SWIR) observations at 3.75 μm for nighttime low clouds; (4) observations in a channel sensitive to water vapor.
-127 The present study uses AMVs in the first three channels (IR, VIS and SWIR) that track clouds 128 129 features.
-AMVs derived in the water vapor channel also track water vapor features and were 130 therefore not used in the present study.
-The CIMSS algorithm for deriving AMVs is close to that used operationally by the National Environmental Satellite, Data, and Information 131 Service (NESDIS) of the National Oceanic and Atmospheric Administration (NOAA).
-AMV 132 heights were determined using H2O intercept method, the IR histogram method, and thecloud base method (see Nieman 1993 and Olander 2001 for more details).
+The Cooperative Institute for Meteorological Satellite Studies (CIMSS) produced an experimental data set for T-PARC consisting of hourly AMVs from images of the operational Japanese Multi-functional Transport Satellite 1R (MTSAT-1R) in four channels: (a) infra-red (IR) observations at 10.8 μ m; (b) visible (VIS) observations at 0.73 μ m for daytime low clouds; (c) shortwave infra-red (SWIR) observations at 3.75 μ m for nighttime low clouds; (d) observations in a channel sensitive to water vapor.
+The present study uses AMVs in the first three channels (IR, VIS and SWIR) that track clouds features.
+The CIMSS algorithm for deriving AMVs is close to that used operationally by the National Environmental Satellite, Data, and Information Service (NESDIS) of the National Oceanic and Atmospheric Administration (NOAA).
+The size of the target box for deriving VIS and IR AMVs was 15x15 pixels (about 60 km) and the target box for SWIR AMVs was 7x7 pixels (about 28 km).
+AMV heights were determined using the H2O intercept method, the IR histogram method, and the cloud base method (see Nieman 1993 and Olander 2001 for more details).
+The first two methods estimate the cloud top height (as the lidar observations) whereas the last one estimates the cloud base height.
+On average, the cloud base method was applied for about one quarter of AMVs beneath 600 hPa.

-135 The mean flight level of the DLR Falcon was 11 km ASL, but lidar cloud observations within 150 hPa from the aircraft downward were not used to assure that no AMVs from 136 clouds above the aircraft with a lower erroneous height assignment are in the data set.
-Due 137 to this selection criterion and a minimum of the number of cloud AMVs in the middle 138 troposphere, only AMVs beneath 500 hPa are used for the height comparison and height 139 140 correction.
-As a consequence, only AMVs derived from water, but not from ice clouds are in 141 the data set.
-About 58% of these AMVs are VIS, about 25% are SWIR and 17% are IR (Fig. 2).
-142 The low fraction of IR AMVs is due to the fact that those are mainly located at higher altitudes.
-SWIR AMVs are only derived during nighttime, whereas most flights were 143 performed during daylight.
-144
+The mean flight level of the DLR Falcon was 11 km ASL, but lidar cloud observations within 150 hPa from the aircraft downward were not used to assure that no AMVs from clouds above the aircraft with a lower erroneous height assignment appear in the data set.
+Due to this selection criterion and a minimum of the number of cloud AMVs in the middle troposphere, only AMVs beneath 500 hPa are used for the height comparison and height correction.
+As a consequence, all AMVs in the resulting data set were derived from water clouds, but not from ice clouds.
+About 50% of these AMVs are VIS, about 30% are SWIR and 20% are IR (Fig. 2).
+The low fraction of IR AMVs is due to the fact that those are mainly located at higher altitudes.
+SWIR AMVs are only derived during nighttime, whereas most flights were performed during daylight.

-146 b.
+b.
 Selection criteria for observations

-Observations for the lidar-AMV height comparison and correction in section 3 were selected with the condition that there is a lidar cloud observation and an AMV within 60 min time difference and 100 km horizontal distance.
+Observations for the lidar-AMV height comparison and correction in section 3 were selected with the condition that there are at least 10 lidar cloud observations within 60 min time difference and 100 km horizontal distance from an AMV.
+A representative cloud top height is then derived from these lidar observations by taking the median of all individual lidar cloud top observations.
+Whenever the rms of differences between the individual observations and the median exceeds 70 hPa, the observations are discarded.
 CIMSS also provides a quality indicator (QI) for AMVs that ranges from 0-100 with 100 indicating the highest quality.
 This QI must be at least 50 for observations used in section 3.
 These thresholds were chosen to exclude lidar observations and AMVs from different clouds without reducing the sample size too much.

-In addition, the height comparison in section 3a applied the criterion that the AMV height and the lidar cloud top must be within 150 hPa vertically to discard values where AMVs and the lidar cloud signal come from clouds at very different heights due to the temporal orhorizontal displacement of the observations.
+In addition, the height comparison in section 3a applied the criterion that the AMV height and the lidar cloud top must be within 150 hPa vertically to discard values where AMVs and the lidar cloud signal come from clouds at very different heights due to the temporal or horizontal displacement of the observations.
+Applying these criteria resulted in 656 AMVs with nearby lidar cloud top observations heights for the comparison.